-During the last eight quarters, the Company's net loss has ranged between \$1,364,128 and \$5,698,335.
-Quarterly losses are closely correlated to the level of exploration activity in any given quarter, which can fluctuate significantly since the Company substantially reduces activities during the rainy season and pending financings.
-Additionally, the Company incurs expenditure on administrative activities, professional fees, corporate outreach and communications, and regulatory compliance, to support its public listings and to promote the Company's activities in the market.
+Company substantially reduces activities during the rainy season and pending financings.
+Additionally, the Company incurs expenditures on administrative activities, professional fees, corporate outreach and communications, and regulatory compliance, to support its public listings and to promote the Company's activities in the market.
 These expenses fluctuate to a significant degree depending on the funding opportunities available to the Company to pursue exploration.

-Losses in the second half of 2021 were particularly high in relation to the Curibaya drill program, which commenced late in Q2 2021, and was completed in Q4 2021 with final results analysis being performed in Q1 2022.
+Losses in the fourth quarter of 2021 were particularly high in relation to the Curibaya drill program, which was completed in Q4 2021 with final results analysis being performed in Q1 2022.
 In Q2 2022, activities were limited while the Company worked to complete the 2022 Private Placement, and once programs were funded and undertaken in Q3 2022, losses again rose due to the increased activity levels.
-Once programs were complete the projects were put into care and maintenance and the work shifted to desktop data analysis and again costs, and the resulting loss, decreased in Q4 2022 and further in Q1 and Q2 2023, again while the Company worked to complete its 2023 Private Placement.
+Once programs were complete, the Curibaya and Hurricane projects were put into care and maintenance and the work shifted to desktop data analysis and again costs, and the resulting loss, decreased in Q4 2022.
+The declining cost trend continued through Q1 and Q2 2023 as the Company made efforts to reduce its costs during the period of inactivity.
+After the closing of the April 2023 Private Placement in Q2 2023 a regional exploration program was completed at Curibaya in Q3 2023 increasing the loss for the quarter once again.

-In addition to the trends discussed above in relation to the quarterly losses, the Company also recognized impairment charges in Q4 2021 related to the Emilia project, in Q2 2022 upon relinquishing a portion of the Coastal Batholith and Corisur projects and again in Q2 2023 upon dropping the remaining Coastal Batholith claims.
-The impairment charges resulted in increased losses during those periods.
+In addition to the quarterly loss trends discussed above, the Company also recognized impairment charges in Q4 2021 related to the Emilia project, in Q3 2022 upon relinquishing a portion of the Coastal Batholith and Corisur projects, in Q2 2023 upon dropping the remaining Coastal Batholith claims, and again in Q3 2023 as related to the termination of the Hurricane Option.
+Beyond the fluctuations driven by activity levels, the impairment charges resulted in increased losses during those periods.